Zintom/XamarinStudioLinker/README.md

 ## Common Headaches
 * If you create new files in the Android Studio IDE then you will need to make them visible to the Visual Studio project by using `Add > Existing Item` in the solution explorer.
 I would recommend just creating the files in Visual Studio if you wish to avoid this issue.
-* Some views need you to use AppCompat.Theme to show themselves correctly in the Android Studio layout editor.
-You can do this by setting the theme directly in the editor. *(at some point in the future I may include a theme file that defaults to AppCompat)*.